Combine your visit to the Gallagher Stadium with a look around Kent’s county town. Sightseeing or shopping – there’s something for everyone.

 The centre offers a varied programme from popular music and famous names to drama and children’s shows throughout the year. http://www.hazlittartscentre.co.uk/

-Set within an Elizabethan manor house, the museum houses special collections of medieval, English and European art and artefacts, Victoriana, Roman and saxon finds and natural history, including Maidstone’s dinosaur. www.museum.maidstone.gov.uk
+Set within an Elizabethan manor house, the museum houses special collections of medieval, English and European art and artefacts, Victorian, Roman and saxon finds and natural history, including Maidstone’s dinosaur. www.museum.maidstone.gov.uk

 Royal Star Arcade

 Maidstone is one of the biggest towns in the south east.
 Alongside the shopping centres are a series of shopping streets.
-Week Street has some of the biggest retail names, as does the High Street which includes a new Jubilee Square.
+Week Street has some of the biggest retail names, as does the High Street.
 There are the historic Bank Street, Gabriels Hill and Market Buildings, and not forgetting Earl Street which boasts a number of bars and restaurants.

 The Mall Maidstone

-The town’s main shopping centre that houses Beales, BHS, Boots, New Look, Next, Sports Direct and Wilkinson.
+The town’s main shopping centre that houses Boots, New Look, Next, Sports Direct and TJ Hughes, Wilkinson.
 There is a 1,000-space car park and Maidstone’s main bus station. www.themall.co.uk/my-mall/maidstone